Lindelani-3/news-classification-trend-analysis/README.md

 Visualization and Reporting: Develop dashboards to visualize trends, sentiments, and other KPIs.

-Scalability and Future Extensions: Plan for real-time data processing and integration with financial market data for deeper analysis.
+Scalability and Future Extensions: Plan for real-time data processing and integration with financial market data for deeper analysis by using Databricks, PySpark, and other related AWS Services.